Frequently Asked Questions

 Ten percent of incentive payments provided to participants under Incentive Option 1, or if an electrical corporation, 5 percent of incentive payments provided to participants under Incentive Option 1.

-To receive a reimbursement for administrative costs, submit a claim to the CEC using the template found here: Incentive Option 1 Claim Package Template.
+To receive a reimbursement for administrative costs, submit a claim to the CEC using the Incentive Option 1 Claim Package template on on the resources tab.

-To receive a reimbursement for administrative costs, submit a claim to the CEC using the template found here: Non-Provider Utility Claim Form.
+To receive a reimbursement for administrative costs, submit a claim to the CEC using the Non-Provider Utility Claim template found on the Resources tab.

 -